U.S. Resume Format: How to Write an American Resume

 • Volunteer experience: Information about any volunteer work you have done, including the organization, your role and the dates of your involvement.

-• Professional memberships: Information about any professional organizations you belong to, including the name of the organization, your role and the dates of your membership.
+• Professional memberships: Any professional organizations you belong to, including the name of the organization, your role and the dates of your membership.

 This U.S. resume sample follows best practices such as listing work history in reverse-chronological order and incorporating value propositions into the summary.